computemachines/inventorius-api/README.md

-# Inventorius
+# Inventorius Frontend
 An inventory management system for hobbyists and makers.
+This is the component that renders and serves the web app.
+Server-side and client-side api fetches are served by [inventorius-api].

 # Reminder
 Modified from [https://github.com/lob/generate-changelog#usage]